ploomber/soopervisor/doc/tutorials/slurm.rst

 .. important::

-    This integration requires ploomber 0.13.7 or higher (To upgrade:
-    ``pip install ploomber --upgrade``)
+    This integration requires ploomber 0.13.7 or higher and soopervisor 0.6 or higher (To upgrade: ``pip install ploomber soopervisor --upgrade``)

 * `docker and docker-compose <https://docs.docker.com/get-docker/>`_